 Keep the Discussion Going with Metro Detroit’s Probate and Guardianship Attorneys

 For all these important matters and more, it’s wise to have an intelligent and experienced lawyer at your side, fighting for your rights and the well-being of your loved ones.

 Our skilled law firm is here and ready to assist with any guardianship or conservatorship matters.
 We are also ready an able to quickly put a plan in place to help you avoid guardianship and conservatorship issues in your life by utilizing powers of attorney.

-At the Law Office of Dean E. Patrick, PLLC, we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
+At the Patrick & Associates, PLLC., we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.